ben-izd/mindmanager-extractor/README.md

 This program can help you to extract your story that has been planned in mindmanager to simple text file that you can use in your program.
 You can plan Stories that user choose a scenario or question & answer or ...

+You can download visio version from [this repository](https://github.com/beny74483/visio-extractor-python).

 To run this file you need to install python on your computer.
 You can download it from <a href="https://www.python.org/downloads/">here</a>.

 Also you need to install two library "bs4", after python installation: